Baltimore Architecture Programs

 At the University of Maryland - College Park, students earn architecture degrees through the School of Architecture, Planning and Preservation, which provides them with multiple learning environments and opportunities to work with interdisciplinary facilities.
 The school is located near Washington D.C., Annapolis, and Baltimore, and students can explore different types of architecture in these cities.

-This 4-year pre-professional program emphasizes architecture, but it can also be a jumping-off point for related fields.
-Students begin by acquiring a solid foundation in the liberal arts and introductory architecture.
-In the final two years of the program, they study the theory and history of architecture.
-They also complete architecture studios and acquire practical experience in the field.
+The B.S. is a pre-professional program emphasizing architecture, but it can also be a jumping-off point for related fields.
+Students take a series of architectural design studios in addition to learning about the history of world architecture, design media and architectural structures.
+In the B.A. program, students begin by acquiring a solid foundation in the liberal arts and introductory architecture.
+In the final two years of the program, they study the theory and history of architecture through a series of electives.
+They also complete an architecture studio and acquire practical experience in the field.

 Master of Architecture

 The Master of Architecture is a 2-year professional program that can lead to an architectural license.
-Courses include urban development, architectural history, design theory, site analysis, and site design.
+Courses include urban development, architectural history, design theory, building systems, site analysis, and site design.
 Students become familiar with design software commonly used by architects and complete an architecture seminar.
 They must also write a thesis.
+This program is generally completed in seven semesters, though students with an extensive academic background in architecture can take the advanced standing path and complete the program in four semesters.

 Master of Science in Architecture